-Figure.8: Options for Biogas Utilisation (Source IEA Bioenergy, 2006)
+Figure 8: Options for Biogas Utilisation (Source IEA Bioenergy, 2006)

 End uses for biogas include burning in a simple boiler to generate heat, or use in an engine with generator to produce power.
 The most common biogas use is combined heat and power (CHP) generation to produce both heat and power.
 Heat is most effectively used on-site or locally whereas power can be used on-site or connected to the main electricity grid.